HISTORY & ACHIEVEMENTS

 We are proud to run strong, successful campaigns generating positive policy reform and increased transparency, that hold programs that harm to account.

-AID/WATCH exposed Australia’s extensive use of aid money to fund inappropriate military infrastructure, and produced research and testified at a Senate enquiry which resulted in an admission that 80% of aid spending should not have been labelled as aid.
+AID/WATCH exposed Australia’s extensive use of aid money to fund inappropriate military infrastructure in Afghanistan, and produced research and testified at a Senate enquiry which resulted in an admission that 80% of aid spending should not have been labelled as aid.

 AID/WATCH exposed an aid program that had led to the displacement of thousands of people with inadequate compensation, housing and livelihood options.
 We published an in-depth report detailing this resulting in the Australian Government creating an Income Restoration Project, and an acknowledgement by the Asia Development Bank of the failures of the project and further compensation for those affected.